-In Phase 1, an observational cohort study will be conducted with the goal of identifying patient-. clinician-, and institution-level phenotypes associated with variation in inotrope choice and timing during cardiac surgery.
+In phase I, an observational cohort study will be conducted with the goal of identifying patient-level, clinician-level and institution-level phenotypes associated with variation in inotrope choice and timing during cardiac surgery.
 Quantitative data will be extracted from the Multicenter Perioperative Outcomes Group (MPOG) EHR database.
 As pertaining to cardiac surgical patients, the MPOG dataset consists of over 30 US academic and community hospitals and contains granular inotrope choice and timing data.
-Methods for local EHR acquisition, validation, mapping to universal MPOG concepts, and transfer to the data coordinating centre have been previously described [15,16].

-The primary categorical outcomes will be primary infusion choice (i.e., the specific inotrope used) during or immediately following cardiac surgery and the timing of inotrope initiation.
-Choice of inotrope use is defined as an infusion of epinephrine, milrinone, dobutamine, dopamine, or no inotrope used; these categories were selected based on the predominant MPOG-wide use rates (up to 42%) observed among cardiac surgeries [9].
-The timing of inotrope initiation is defined as whether the selected inotrope was initiated pre-cardiopulmonary bypass, post-bypass, or during the early postoperative intensive care unit (ICU) period.
-Covariates related to inotrope administration will be defined a priori, specifically: preoperative patient comorbidities and surgical characteristics, clinician characteristics (e.g., primary attending anaesthetist and surgeon, annual cardiac surgical case volume), and institution characteristics (e.g., medical school affiliation, geographic region, annual cardiac surgical case volume).
+Methods for local EHR acquisition, validation and transfer to the data coordinating centre have been previously described.
+15 16 immediately following cardiac surgery and the timing of inotrope initiation.
+Choice of inotrope use is defined as an infusion of epinephrine, milrinone, dobutamine, dopamine or no inotrope used; these categories were selected based on the predominant MPOG-wide use rates (up based on the predominant MPOG-wide use rates (up to 42%) observed among cardiac surgeries.
+The timing of inotrope initiation is defined as whether the selected inotrope was initiated pre-cardiopulmonary bypass, post bypass or during the early postoperative ICU period.
+Covariates related to inotrope administration will be defined a priori, specifically: preoperative patient comorbidities and surgical characteristics, clinician characteristics (eg, primary attending anaesthetist and surgeon, annual cardiac surgical case volume) and institution characteristics (eg, medical school affiliation, geographic region, annual cardiac surgical case volume).